LeaDevelop/salt-win-minion-reactor-setup/README.md

 Powershell scripts are my own creation.

 ## Disclaimers
 The use of scripts or shared content is solely at your own risk.
 I do not guarantee its accuracy, reliability, or suitability for your specific needs.
 No responsibility is taken for any damages or losses that may result from its use.
-It is recommended that you carefully review and test the content before implementation!
+It is recommended that you carefully review and test the content before implementation!<br><br>